MicrosoftDocs/BingAds-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 }
 ```

 If you refresh the token with **msads.manage** the response will include both **ads.manage** and **msads.manage** scopes.
-Upon enforcement of multi-factor authentication, "MyAccessToken-2" will be accepted.
+Upon enforcement of multi-factor authentication, "MyAccessToken-2" would be accepted.

 ```json
 {